Dax Shepard Shares He Relapsed, Opens Up About His Battle With Pill Addiction - E! Online

 As he began withdrawing, he admitted the symptoms physically hit him hard.
 "I'm sweating bullets; I'm jerky; my back kills.
 It's terrible," he said.
 "I've never detoxed from opiates, and I have so much compassion for these junkies who have like f--king cycled through this 20-30 times."

-It was around this time that he also celebrated 16 years of sobriety.
-Bell marked the big day with a touching tribute on Sept.
-1. Shepard recalled being high at a meeting where people were congratulating him on the major milestone.
+Shepard had celebrated 16 years of sobriety earlier that month.
+Bell had marked the big day with a touching Instagram tribute on Sept.
+1. During the interview, Shepard recalled being high at one meeting where people were congratulating him on the major milestone.
 As he said on the podcast, "It was the worst hour of my life."

 After the meeting was over, Shepard said he felt optimistic for the first time in a long time.